-The Company acquired the Colibri claims, covering a total of 6,413 hectares, through direct staking of the claim blocks, giving the Company 100% title.
+The Company acquired 100% title to the Colibri claims, covering a total of 6,413 hectares, through direct staking of the claim blocks.
 There are a number of mineralized structures in the project area carrying silver, zinc and lead as well as gold and copper.
 The project site is located 70 km southeast of the city of Durango with a travel time of approximately 1.5 hours.
 The infrastructure at the property is excellent with access to power, water and all required services.
 In January 2007, the Company completed an agreement with Oremex Resources Inc. to acquire three additional claims covering 161 hectares within the Colibri claim area with payment through the issuance of 650,000 shares at \$0.38, valued at \$247,000, and \$8,358 for the issuance of 75,000 warrants for the purchase of 75,000 additional shares at \$0.50.
-In April 2007, the Company added 9,500 hecatres to the Colibri claim area through the staking of additional claims.
+In April 2007, the Company added 9,500 hecatres to the Colibri claim area through the staking of additional claims, making a total claim area of 16,074 hectares.

-The Company started the Phase 1 diamond drill program at the Colibri project in December 2006, and continued the program through the period, completing 13 drill holes for a total of 1,604 metres, of which 4 drill holes for a total of 342 metres had been completed in December 2006.
-Expenditures on the Colibri claims during the period were \$654,271 (six months 2006 - \$45,735), including \$255,358 for the issuance of shares and warrants to Oremex for the Mezquital claims.
+The Company has completed 18 diamond drill holes for a total of 2,630 metres at the Colibri project, of which 14 drill holes for a total of 2,288 metres were completed during the period, and 4 drill holes for a total of 342 metres had been completed in December 2006.
+Expenditures on the Colibri claims during the period were \$934,624 (Nine months 2006 - \$62,149), including \$255,358 for the issuance of shares and warrants to Oremex for the acquisition of the Mezquital claims.